 After a month of journaling, speaking with Jade each week, and working through the various sheets she had sent, I had made tremendous progress.
 My sleep had improved dramatically and I was no longer living in a state of constant exhaustion; I was able to recognize negative thoughts and—at times, not always—divert them into positive ones using the process Jade had taught me; and I finally had a daily structure to work with that helped me not just manage my time better, but at the end of each day, have a sense of achievement rather than failure.

 My doubts about BetterHelp had been real, but I was sincerely surprised to find that, as an alternative to in-person therapy, it indeed offers better help.
 From the moment I signed up, I felt like I was in good hands.
-The app’s usability gave me a sense of security, and the ease of being paired with a therapist was a huge relief.
+The ease of being paired with a therapist was also a huge relief.
 But most importantly, I found a therapist whom I not just connected with, but who really took the time to understand and get to know me on a deeper level—who listened, never rushed our sessions, and who really, truly helped me.
 This year may have forced us to rethink the way we do things, but at least some positives have come out of it.